hulquest/ez-rancher/README.md

 make rancher-destroy
 ```

-*NOTE*

-The `make rancher-destroy` directive will not only tear down a cluster deployed with `make cluster-up` but it will
+> The `make rancher-destroy` directive will not only tear down a cluster deployed with `make rancher-up` but it will
 also clean up/remove the deliverables files generated from that run.
 As such, if for some reason you'd like to save
 files from a previous run you'll want to copy them to another location.